aws-samples/cfn101-workshop/content/basics/templates/outputs/index.md

 + Create an Output section in your template and return Public DNS name of the instance.
 + Create Elastic IP resource and attach it to the EC2 instance.
-+ Learn how to view outputs form within CloudFormation in AWS console.
++ Learn how to view outputs from within CloudFormation in AWS console.

 ### Start Lab